UBS trader was a good tenant but not tidy

-LONDON A trader arrested in connection with a $2 billion loss at Swiss bank UBS lived until recently in a 1,000 pound ($1,600) per week apartment, once a Jewish soup kitchen, in London's East End.
+LONDON A trader arrested in connection with a $2 billion (1.26 billion pound) loss at Swiss bank UBS lived until recently in a 1,000 pound per week apartment, once a Jewish soup kitchen, in London's East End.

 Philip Octave said on Thursday he had been the landlord of Kweku Adoboli, 31, whom he described as well-dressed and a good tenant, although he fell behind a couple of times on the rent.